MetaRepo675/MetaRepo/Readme.md

 1. Technical & Direct
-Passionate software engineer specializing in scalable backend systems and cloud architecture.
     Currently building microservices with Go & Kubernetes.
 Open to collaborating on open-source projects in distributed systems and DevOps.

 ---